seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-02-mvc-in-mootools-views.md

 [^1]: The string concatenation is done internally.
 Everything in the template is turned into a string using [John Resig’s micro-templating](http://ejohn.org/blog/javascript-micro-templating/) suggestion.

 [^2]: Regular DOM methods might not though. `appendChild` expects an Element, and since it’s not part of MooTools, it’s not rigged up to called `toElement`.
 Also, because of the way `toString` works with Classes in Internet Explorer, this feature doesn’t work in those browsers.
-MooTools 1.3 repairs that problem.&nbsp;[↩︎](#fnref:2)
+MooTools 1.3 repairs that problem.